 8. Break up your trip

-There’s no rule that you have to fly directly to your final destination.
-If you’re traveling across multiple time zones, it can help to break up your trip, Consider staying in a city midway to your destination.
+Who says that you have to fly directly to your final destination?
+If you’re traveling across multiple time zones, a long layoveror two can help to break up your trip.

 What’s the difference between a layover and a stopover?